Additive Transition Guide

 SYFEX - Union affiliated with the FFMI (Position note of September 8, 2021)

-"There is no regulation requiring the manufacturer or supplier of professional products (covered by standard EN3-7) to provide information on the duration of supply of parts or to supply parts for a specific period."
+"No regulation imposes on the manufacturer or supplier of products professionals (covered by standard EN3-7) nor to inform of the duration of supply of parts or to supply parts for a period determined."

-The shift to a substitute item or process must not create a disproportionate commercial imbalance between qualified companies.
+The referral to a substitute article or process does not must not create a disproportionate trade imbalance between qualified companies.

 If in doubt, please send your information to abuse@ .fr

-Manufacturer DESAUTEL has been anticipating the additive transition for several years.
-No disruption in maintainability is expected.
+Manufacturer DESAUTEL anticipated the additive transition for several years.
+No break in maintainability is planned.

-Manufacturer ROT has referenced a second supplier of emulsifier to ensure its sustainability and has a safety stock.
-A kit will then remain necessary for maintenance.
+The manufacturer ROT has referenced a second supplier of emulsifiers to guarantee its sustainability.
+It has a safety stock.

 Sources: